 In the past two decades, Malta has developed business-oriented facilities and business-friendly measures.
 These initiatives have attracted a tonne of international enterprises to the islands.
 The global pool of talented individuals, excellent 4G and WiFi infrastructures, MICE facilities as well as the country’s entrepreneurial spirit result in a welcoming environment for SMEs and international corporations alike.

 Apart from being a UNESCO World Heritage Site and the EU’s Capital of Culture in 2018, Malta’s Capital – Valletta – is a world-class business hub and is Malta’s link to other entrepreneurial centres.

 If you’re looking for a stimulating, Valletta-based space from where you can conduct business, look no further.
-Casa Ellul is a boutique hotel that prides itself in offering unparalleled, world-class suites and services that ensure that your business trip is nothing other than smooth sailing.
+Casa Ellul, a boutique hotel in Valletta, prides itself in offering unparalleled, world-class suites and services that ensure that your business trip is nothing other than smooth sailing.